elasticalva/testt/README.md

-tags not working on gh pages
+check beats tags not working links

+change font on _sass _fonts.scss

 stylize and write copy for back numbers

 related posts under each post

 black and white colors on beats

+add featured post on top

+change readme

+Stylize
+Architecture

+repair accesibility on lighthouse chrome

+try to repair progresive web app in lighthouse